 Compared to national and state averages across all facilities.

 Brooklyn Queens Nursing Home Quality Metrics

 Minimizes Pressure Ulcers

-This figure tells you the percent of long-term care residents who suffered from new or worsened pressure ulcers or bed sores.
-We bake this statistic into our nursing grades.
+This is an indication of the percentage of long-term patients which have pressure ulcers or bed sores.
+We factor in this statistic in computing our nursing grades.

 Minimizes Serious Falls

 In Brooklyn Queens Nursing Home, 3.11% of Patients had Serious Falls